-- A secured personal loan may not be your best personal loan choice but could be your only borrowing option.
+- A secured personal loan may not be your best personal loan choice, but it could be your only borrowing option.

-- Secured personal loans use assets as collateral, like savings accounts, CDs, or vehicles like a motorcycle or RV.
+- Secured personal loans use assets as collateral, like savings accounts, CDs, or vehicles such as a motorcycle or RV.

 - If you don’t make on-time payments to your secured personal loan, you could lose your collateral.